GaParmar/clean-fid/README.md

 ## Citation

-If you find this repository useful for your research, please use the following.
+If you find this repository useful for your research, please cite the following work.
 ```
 @article{parmar2021cleanfid,
   title={On Buggy Resizing Libraries and Surprising Subtleties in FID Calculation},